telerik/fiddler-everywhere-docs/user-guide/settings/gateway.md

 # Gateway Menu

-The __Gateway__ sub-menu provides options to easily configure how Fiddler Everywhere accesses the network.
+The __Gateway__ sub-menu provides options to configure how Fiddler Everywhere accesses the network efficiently.
 By default, Fiddler Everywhere "chains" to the system's default proxy.
 These settings allow you to overwrite that behavior.

 ![Example manual proxy configuration](../../images/settings/settings-gateway.png)